 Please e-mail a request to the author that includes the name of the requestor (individual and corporate) and the intended destination of publication.

 Have an unresolved tax question or financial concern?

 I offer a simple and easy $100 flat fee initial consult and second opinion service that includes a written follow-up with summary and recommendations.
-Appointments are available daily for this high value service.
-Use the message screen at the bottom right of this page to reach me quickly.
+Appointments are available daily for this unique high value service.
+Just call or e-mail with your request to get started.

 Tony Novak | P.O.
 Box 333, Newport NJ 08345 | 141 Jones Street, Bala Cynwyd PA 19004